 Hold the pose for 30 seconds to one minute then slowly release back to standing position.

 6. Frog Hip Stretch

-This simple pose stretches and opens up the hips, the insides of the thighs and the groin.
+This simple pose stretches and opens up the the hip abductors, the insides of the thighs, and the groin.

 If you have any recent leg, hip or knee injury, be careful with this one.

 This is one of my favorite hip flexor stretches.
 Assume an all fours position with hands and knee in a tabletop position, then bring your forearms onto the mat or a yoga block.

 Next, slowly slide both knees away from your body and widen them out as far as possible as you lower your chest and hips toward the floor.

 Hold the position for one to two minutes then slowly release it and move to the next stretch.

 This stretch will not only target your hips but also opens up your inner thighs and hamstrings.

 Begin by sitting up tall with the feet three to four feet apart, heels a bit wider than the toes.